currymike123/CS1/week1.md

 System.out.println("Hello World!");
 ```

+There you go, you just wrote your first line of code!

 Java is case sensitive, so <b>System.out.println</b> is not the same as <b>system.out.println</b>.

+Notice the semicolon at the end of the line.
+This is required at the end of every statement in Java.

 ---

-Java programs need to be formatted in a specific way.
+Java code needs to be formatted in a specific way.
 For example, you can insert any number of spaces between two <b>tokens</b> (words, numbers, symbols) and the program will still run.

 ```java
 System.out.println(20+3);